dispersionlab/gitshow3/reflections.md

 **Recording:**
 I enjoyed the playfulness of the recording.
 I liked how the noise would travel from one channel to another; it feels like I'm constantly following the sound with my eyes without actually moving them(?).
 This is definitely something I would think about for my own rendition of this score.

+The motif at round 15s is repeated with small changes throughout the piece; the pitch gradually increases, and the rate at which the noise changes channels from left to right also increases.
+The piece ends abruptly after a sustained low note.